Weather and River Ock level

 Members of the Public are welcome and the agenda can be viewed here

-Here is the latest Faringdon NH newsletter April 2019.
+Here is the latest Faringdon NH newsletter for August 2019.